Definitions

 Proxy

-The ICC server, Repo server, DataLock and USB Protectcan use a proxy but it is optional and if no proxy should be used is it still possible to use the services.
+The ICC server, Repo server, DataLock, Xtransfer and USB Protect can use a proxy, but it is optional; if no proxy is used, it is still possible to use the services.

 Proxy configuration

-The ICC server, Repo server, DataLock and the USB Protect have support for the most common proxies and the proxy should be configured to limit the server to only access the required domains.
+The ICC server, Repo server, DataLock and USB Protect have support for the most common proxies, and the proxy should be configured to limit the server to only access the required domains.

 Transparent proxy